 Cost of Grass Seed

-Depending on the lawn service you hire and the number of square feet that require replanting, the cost for the grass seed alone can set you back $500 to $1,500 or more.
+Depending on the lawn service you hire and the number of square feet that require replanting, the cost of the grass seed alone can set you back $500 to $1,500 or more.
 This doesn’t include the costs for labor, which can run you another $500 to $1,000, depending on the size of the job.

 |Cost to Seed an Average Lawn|